 The SSR series

 This top-of-the-range license free motorboat is a solar powered catamaran designed and produced in France.
 The SSR19 2.0 is the second series produced, following the SSR14.
 Prior to these 2 series, a prototype was awarded at the Lépine competition.
-A total of eight SRR were produced.
+A total of eight SRR were produced until production was discontinued in 2017.

 The SSR19 boat is no longer available for sale.
 This model is still available for rent only at our Beaulieu-sur-Mer and Juan-les-Pins sites.
 It continues to work perfectly.
 Operated by seaZen since June 2016, the boat has proven its ability to sail independently and provide an experience that is highly appreciated by its customers.